pingswept/me30-website/content/logistics/syllabus.md

 ME 30 is a 4-SHU course with lab.
 The lab component will consist of a series of four independent projects.
 At Tufts, each SHU equates to 3 hours of student time per week.
 4-SHU courses are expected to require an average of 12 student hours per week.
 Typically, these hours are divided into about 3 hours of class time and 9 hours of lab/homework/study time.
 For Fall 2022, you can expect to spend roughly 2.5 hours in class sessions, maybe 1.5 hours on studying/homework, and the remaining 8 hours on project work each week.

-## Learning electronics when life is really tough
+## Learning electronics when life is tough (what to do if you miss a class or due date)

 In ME 30 this semester, we hope to cultivate a supportive community of people who are helping each other take things one day at a time while also learning some electronics along the way.
-But, we know that some days, with the effects of the pandemic still lingering, life may still be hard this semester.
-In particular, you might find yourself needing to quarantine, grieve, care for a friend or family member, or care for yourself in this time with its many sources of anxiety and concern.
-As your instructors, we aim to be flexible when those situations arise, and to support you in taking care of yourselves and loved ones.
-We will work with you to amend due dates and find solutions that won’t negatively impact your learning of electronics or your grade in the course.
-Please feel free to reach out to us, even if just to remind us how hard it is to be a college student right now.
+To create a learning community, we need you to be present in class and to contribute your ideas and work to the larger group.
+However, as your instructors, we aim to be flexible when situations of illness or family emergencies arise, and to support you in taking care of yourselves and loved ones.
+If you need to miss a class or a due date, please reach out to Kristen or Brandon as early as possible.
+If you stay in contact, we will work with you to amend due dates and find solutions that won’t negatively impact your learning of electronics or your grade in the course.
+If we don't hear from you, it will be difficult for us to support your learning.

 ## Course expenses

 ### Electronics kits

-Essentially, we'll give you a [bunch of stuff](http://andnowforelectronics.com/logistics/kit/) and ask for some payment in return (but can help those who need it).
+Essentially, we'll give you a [bunch of stuff](http://andnowforelectronics.com/logistics/kit/) and ask for some payment in return (unless it is a hardship for you).
 You'll get to keep the "consumables" portion of the kit, and you'll return the re-usable hardware at the end of the semester so next year's students can use them.
 Please keep track of and take good care of your components and equipment.

 This year the consumable kit cost is $43, payble via Venmo to @tuftsnolop.
 If the cost is a hardship, the department can help.
 Please read the section below about financial constraints.